RickGelhausen/HRIBO_ReadTheDocs/docs/source/extended-workflow.rst

 Running this will create a folder where all the results are collected from the workflows final output, it will additionally create compressed file in ``.zip`` format.
 The ``<reportname>`` will be extended by ``report_HRIBOX.X.X_dd-mm-yy``.

-.. note:: A detailed explanation of the result files can be found in the :ref:`result section <analysis-results:ORF Predictions>`.
+.. note:: A detailed explanation of the result files can be found in the :ref:`result section <source/analysis-results:ORF Predictions>`.

 .. note:: The final result of this example workflow, can be found `here <ftp://biftp.informatik.uni-freiburg.de/pub/HRIBO/extended_report_HRIBO1.5.1_28-07-21.zip>`_ .
 .. warning:: As many browsers stopped the support for viewing ftp files, you might have to use a ftp viewer instead.